Margareta Kozuch

-Margareta "Maggie" Kozuch (Małgorzata Kożuch; born 30 October 1986) is a German female volleyball player who played for Atom Trefl Sopot, and previously played as a wing-spiker for TuS Berne Hamburg, CVMJ Hamburg, TV Fischbek (who changed their name to NA Hamburg), and Unicom Starker Kerakoll Sassuolo.
+Margareta Anna "Maggie" Kozuch (Małgorzata Kożuch; born 30 October 1986) is a German volleyball player who played for Atom Trefl Sopot, and previously played as a wing-spiker for TuS Berne Hamburg, CVMJ Hamburg, TV Fischbek (who changed their name to NA Hamburg), and Unicom Starker Kerakoll Sassuolo.

 She was Hamburg's sportswoman of the year in 2005.
 She represented the German women's national volleyball team in the FIVB World Grand Prix 2009.

 She was German sportswoman of the year in 2010.
 She is of Polish origin.

-Beach Volleyball
+Beach volleyball career

 After a successful career playing indoor volleyball, Kozuch switched to beach volleyball in 2017.
 She teamed up with Olympics veteran, Laura Ludwig, winning the World Tour Finals in 2019.

-In 2021, Ludwig and Kozuch represented Germany at the 2020 Summer Olympics in Tokyo that had been delayed due to the worldwide Covid-19 pandemic.
+In 2021, Ludwig and Kozuch represented Germany at the 2020 Summer Olympics in Tokyo that had been delayed due to the worldwide COVID-19 pandemic.
 The pair reached the quarter finals losing to the Americans April Ross and Alix Klineman.

+Personal life

+Kozuch is married to Italian basketball player Nicolò Gorla.
+The couple have a son.